-Mandy Jenkins is currently serving her first year as president of the Board of Directors of the Online News Association and is a member of the 2018-19 class of the John S. Knight journalism fellowship program at Stanford University.
+Mandy Jenkins is currently serving her second year as president of the Board of Directors of the Online News Association and is a member of the 2018-19 class of the John S. Knight journalism fellowship program at Stanford University.
 While there, she is focusing her research on user experience and disinformation.

 She was most recently Editor-in-Chief at Storyful, a social news agency working with newsrooms to find, verify and publish eyewitness journalism from around the world.
 Jenkins previously worked as managing editor of Digital First Media’s Project Thunderdome national newsroom, which supported more than 200 local newspapers across the U.S. in producing digital journalism projects.
 Prior to that, Jenkins coordinated the OfftheBus citizen journalism program as social news editor for politics at The Huffington Post, and worked as social media editor for Washington, D.C. local news startup TBD.
 Jenkins also worked in several digital news roles at the Milwaukee Journal Sentinel and, later, the Cincinnati Enquirer, where she became the newspaper’s first social media editor.

 In addition to ONA, Jenkins serves on the Board of Directors for the American Society of News Editors.
 A native of Ohio and a graduate of Kent State University, she lives in Mountain View, CA.

 I have been an ONA member for nine years and on the Board of Directors for six years, serving as secretary, vice president and now in my first year as president.

 Vision for ONA

 I have been a part of ONA’s Board of Directors for six years and I feel I still have more to give the organization.